EdidiongEsu/buildhub/README.md

 # BuildHub (DEC_Builders)

 Welcome to **BuildHub**, an accountability space that started from a group of folks from [DEC](https://dataengineeringcommunity.com/).
 Here, data engineers, analysts, and data enthusiasts turn ideas into tangible projects.
-Every 10 weeks, members deliver unique, end-to-end projects, document them thoroughly, and share their building skills, creativity, and a strong portfolio along the way.
+Every quarter, members deliver unique, end-to-end projects, document them thoroughly, and share their building skills, creativity, and a strong portfolio along the way.

 The goal is simple: **build, document, share, and grow**.
 By the end of the year, everyone here will have a portfolio of robust, end-to-end projects.

 ## How It Works

-1. **Project Cycle:** Each builder must complete a new project every **10 weeks**.
-The deadline is the **2nd week of every third month**.
+1. **Project Cycle:** Each builder must complete a new project every **quarter**.
+The deadline is the **2nd week of the new month in the new quarter**.
 Missing the deadline means removal from the group.
 2. **Project Requirements:**
    - Include at least **Extract, Transform, and Load (ETL/ELT)** steps.
    - Provide **reproducible documentation** with clear explanations and data architecture diagrams.